jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 # Widget messaging protocol

-The protocol for

-- instantiating jupyter widgets
+A Jupyter widget has both a frontend and kernel object communicating with each other using the `comm` messages provided by the Jupyter kernel messaging protocol.
+The primary communication that happens is synchronizing widget state, represented in the messages by a dictionary of key-value pairs.
+The Jupyter widget messaging protocol covers `comm` messages for the following actions:

+- creating a companion Jupyter widget object through opening a `comm`
-- synchronizing widget state between the front-end and the back-end companion objects
+- synchronizing widget state between the frontend and the kernel companion objects
 - sending custom messages between these objects

-Is entirely based upon the `Comm` section of the Jupyter kernel protocol.

-For more details on comms *per se*, we refer to the [relevant section of the specification for the Jupyter kernel protocol](http://jupyter-client.readthedocs.io/en/latest/messaging.html).
+For more details on the `comm` infrastructure, see the [Custom messages section](http://jupyter-client.readthedocs.io/en/latest/messaging.html#custom-messages) of the Jupyter kernel message specification.

+Throughout this document, relevant parts of messages to the discussion are quoted, and fields irrelevant to the discussion are not displayed.

-## Implementation of a backend for the Jupyter widgets protocol.
+## Implementating the Jupyter widgets protocol in the kernel

-Jupyter widget libraries built upon ipywidgets tend to have a large part their code-base in JavaScript, since this is where the logic for drawing and rendering widgets resides.
-The Python side mostly consists in a declaration of the widget model attributes.
+Jupyter widget libraries built upon ipywidgets tend to have a large part their code-base in JavaScript, since this is where the logic for rendering widgets resides.
+The Python side is usually an observable object holding the widget model attributes.

-A byproduct of the *thin backend* of widget libraries is that once the widget protocol is implemented for another kernel, all the widgets and custom widget libraries can be reused in that language.

-Therefore, in this documentation, we concentrate on the viewpoint of a kernel author implementing a jupyter widget backend.
+In this section, we concentrate on implementing the Jupyter widget messaging protocol in the kernel.

 ### The `jupyter.widget` comm target

-Jupyter interactive widgets define two `comm` targets

- - `jupyter.widget`
- - `jupyter.widget.version`

-The first one is the target handling all the widget state synchronization as well as the custom messages.
-The other target is meant for a version check between the front-end and the backend, and can be ignored from now.

-### Instantiating widgets from the front-end and the backend
+Jupyter interactive widgets create a widget comm channel by sending messages to the `jupyter.widget` comm target.
+State synchronization and custom messages for a particular widget instance are then sent over the created comm channel.

+Jupyter widgets also define a `jupyter.widget.version` comm target, which is for communicating version information between the frontend and the kernel, and can be ignored in an initial implementation.
+We will not address messages to this target here.

+### Instatiating a widget object

+When a widget is instantiated in either the kernel or the frontend, it creates a counterpart object on the other side by sending a `comm_open` message to the `jupyter.widget` comm target.

-#### Reception of a `comm_open` message
+#### Reception of a `comm_open` message from the frontend

-Upon reception of the `comm_open` message for target `jupyter.widget`
+When a frontend creates a Jupyter widget, it sends a `comm_open` message to the kernel:

 ```python
 {